3mma-mack/Riboviz-honours/.github/ISSUE_TEMPLATE/add-new-example-dataset.md

 When adding a new example dataset providing links and listing adapters will make the process easier for others to follow.
 Key steps are listed below.

-- [ ] identify paper or data source - list and link
+- [ ] Identify paper or data source - list and link
 - [ ] Identify the ribosome profiling samples from the dataset (some may be RNA-seq) - link database
 - [ ] Identify adapter sequence - provide sequence
 - [ ] Confirm or deny presence of UMIs and barcodes if used - describe if present